tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-IntroXmlTei.md

 - Other elements and content: `<hello>hello world!</hello>`
 - Attribute and value: `@type="enthusiastic"`

-# The TEI

-The Text Encoding Initiative (TEI) is a consortium which collectively develops and maintains a standard for the representation of texts in digital form.
-Its chief deliverable is a set of [Guidelines](http://www.tei-c.org/Guidelines/) which specify encoding methods for machine-readable texts chiefly in the humanities, social sciences and linguistics.

-Established in 1987, the TEI adopted XML with P[roposal]4 in 2002.

-# Why the TEI?

-The TEI provides:

-- a language-independent framework for defining markup languages
-- a very simple consensus-based way of organizing and structuring textual (and other) resources...
-- ... which can be enriched and personalized in highly idiosyncratic or specialised ways
-- a very rich library of existing specialised components
-- an integrated suite of standard stylesheets for delivering schemas and documentation in various languages and formats
-- a large and active open source style user community

-# Relevance

-Why would you want those things?

-- because we need to interchange resources
-    + between people
-    + (increasingly) between machines
-- because we need to integrate resources
-    + of different media types
-    + from different technical contexts
-- because we need to preserve resources
-    + cryogenics is not the answer!
-    + we need to preserve metadata as well as data

 # Characteristics of TEI XMl in one slide